Sambda/AlikeAnomaly/README.md

-# IMAPPS
+# Anomaly Detection
-Innovative Mobile Applications course LMU 2019 <br>
+Innovative Mobile Applications LMU 2019
-Applied deep learning on audio files <br>
+Applied deep learning on audio files
 Within the context of "ErLoWa – Automated detection and localisation of leaks in water supply networks"

 ## Technologies